 Here's what that looks like on a linear, and on a log (base 10) scale:

-To me, there are two really interesting things here.
+Two things stand out.
 The first is how much of a difference the transcontinental railroad made; a trip that used to take 3 to 6 months by ship could now be made in 3.5 days by rail, a reduction of more than 96%.
 To scale today, that would be like reducing the travel time from New York to San Francisco to under 15 minutes.

-The second interesting thing is that transit times haven't gotten any faster since 1959.
+The second is the well-documented fact that transit times haven't gotten any faster since 1959.
 That isn't to say that planes haven't gotten faster; the SR-71 Blackbird could make the flight in under 1.5 hours.
-But there are no widely-available commercial options that fast.
-As others have pointed out, airfare is much cheaper today than it was in 1959; so while speed hasn't improved, costs have.
+But there are no commercial options that fast.
+(As others have pointed out, airfare is much cheaper today than it was in 1959; so while speed hasn't improved, costs have.)

-Just for fun, we can fit a "Moore's Law" line to our data points:
+Using the log scale chart, we can fit a "Moore's Law" line to the data:

 The slope of this line is -0.0169; very, very roughly, this means that for the period under consideration (1810 to 2017), travel times have gotten 10x faster every 59 years.
-If you believe this trend will continue (and there's no real evidence that it will), then 59 years from now, we "should" be able to travel from New York to San Francisco in 36 minutes instead of 6 hours.
+If this trend were to continue, then 59 years from now, we "should" be able to travel from New York to San Francisco in 36 minutes instead of 6 hours.